NICMx/FORT-validator/docs/usage.md

 If the file already exists, it will be overwritten.
 If it doesn't exist, it will be created.
 To print to standard output, use a hyphen (`-`).
 If the RTR server is [enabled](#--mode), then the ROAs will be printed every [`--server.interval.validation`](#--serverintervalvalidation) secs.

+You can format the file's creation time into the file name.
+See your system's manual page for strftime(3) ([Example](https://linux.die.net/man/3/strftime)) for the available character sequences and their meanings.

 When `--output.format` equals `csv`, each line of the result is printed in the following order: _AS, Prefix, Max prefix length_.
 The first line contains the column names.

 When `--output.format` equals `json`, each element is printed in an object array of `roas`: